behdadetezadi/oopp-project-splitty/README.md

 In case of any changes for smtp hosts user can use their own smtp host and port.

-We use SSL and StartTLS enables properties for the mail server.
+We use SSL and StartTLS enabled properties for the mail server.

 **Undo button:**